Vietnam.vn - Nền tảng quảng bá Việt Nam

 The State of the World's Migratory Species report was released at an international conference in Samarkand, Uzbekistan, attended by more than 130 signatory countries to the United Nations Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 This is the first report of its kind, focusing on the 1,189 species listed in the CMS.

 The report states that one-fifth of these animals are at risk of extinction, while 44% of their populations are in decline.
-Humans are the main cause of this situation, through actions that destroy or divide populations, hunt, pollute the environment with plastics, chemicals, light, noise, etc.
+Humans are the main culprits behind this situation, through actions that destroy or divide populations, hunt, and pollute the environment with plastics, chemicals, light, noise, etc.

 Climate change is also affecting migration routes and timing, as seasonal conditions change.
 The report provides evidence that unsustainable human activities are putting the future of migratory species at risk, said UNEP chief Inger Andersen.